jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 ## Conclusion: AI Building AI

 Perhaps the most meta aspect of this project was using one AI system (Claude) to help build another AI system (the custom CNN).
-This represents a fascinating direction where AI assists in its own development - a trend that will likely accelerate as both foundation models and specialized AI systems continue to improve.
+This represents a fascinating direction in which AI assists in its own development—a trend that will likely accelerate as both foundation models and specialized AI systems continue to improve.

-If you're interested in game automation, computer vision, or practical applications of deep learning, I hope this project provides inspiration and practical guidance.
+If you're interested in game automation, computer vision, or practical applications of deep learning, I hope this project inspires and provides practical guidance.
 The complete source code and documentation are available for you to adapt and extend.

-What started as a simple automation script evolved into a comprehensive system integrating multiple AI components - all driven by the recursive challenge of needing automation to build better automation.
+What started as a simple automation script evolved into a comprehensive system integrating multiple AI components.
+This evolution was driven by the recursive challenge of needing automation to build better automation.
 It's a journey that mirrors the broader evolution of AI systems, where each generation of tools enables more sophisticated applications.

 ---